Vision Performance Store

 (305) 321 7855

 (877) 744 3937 (EYES)

 Free Shipping Domestically for Purchases over $500.00.

 History of Potential Vision

 Why measure Potential Vision in eyes with cataract?

-Potential vision testing is the only proven method that predicts the vision outcome in eyes with cataract.
-Examining the eye is simply can not enough predict the potential visual outcome.
+Potential vision testing is the only proven method that predicts the vision outcome in eyes with cataract and comorbidity.
+Examination of the eye cannot predict the potential visual outcome in eyes with comorbidity.
 Published expert opinions are “All clinicians know that the appearance of the macula can be misleading: one that looks highly irregular may have excellent visual potential.”
 Samuel Masket, MD (6) and “The anatomic appearance of the macula on biomicroscopy or OCT does not always correlate well with macular function.”
 Jay S. Pepose, MD.
 PhD.(6).
 This is echoed in the Preferred Practice Plan of the American Academy of Ophthalmology, “Biomicroscopy and the ophthalmoscopic examination of the macular region do not necessarily predict macular function when the macular is abnormal.”

 The Power of Forecasting